-While in recent years, we’ve seen LGBT rights progress in countries across the world, it would be a mistake to think that all LGBT people have benefitted equally from this.
-The Out of the Margins Network was established to fill a major gap in understanding the unique experiences of lesbians, bi women and trans people (LBT+) globally.
+The international Out of the Margins network was established to fill the major gap in understanding the unique experiences of lesbians, bi women and trans people (LBT+) globally.

-And, by using the United Nations’ Sustainable Development Goals (SDGs) to focus its research, the network has proven beyond doubt not only that LBT+ people globally are chronically underserved, but that further research is desperately needed to fully assess the extent of their exclusion.
+The network have proven not only that LBT+ people globally are massively disadvantaged, but that further research is desperately needed to fully assess the extent of the problem.

-For too long, LBT+ people have been side-lined and silenced.
-We hope that this report marks a sea change in how research affecting their communities is conducted – with their voices, needs and wishes always at its core.
+For too long, LBT+ people have been sidelined and silenced.
+We hope that this report marks a sea change in how research affecting their communities takes place in future – with their voices, needs and wishes always at the centre.